FROM ESCALATION BACK TO STRATEGIC GOALS

 Analysis of consultants' dynamics

-• There is a lack of cross-functional interaction among employees.
+• There is a lack of cross-functional interaction among employees

-• There are no business processes in place for projects.
+• There are no business processes in place for projects

-• Employees are given a lot of freedom in decision-making.
+• Employees are given a lot of freedom in decision-making

-• There are many new and non-standard tasks.
+• There are many new and non-standard tasks

 At this stage, we conduct interviews and watch how they take place

-List of questions for the interview
+List of questions

 Here’s what we noted from this interview: